Face masks protect you and those around you

 Choosing a face mask

 Different types of face masks can provide different levels of protection, depending on the type of mask and how they are used.
 You should find a face mask that best fits you.
+A face mask must attach to your face by loops around your ears or head.

 There are several things you should think about when choosing a face mask for you.
 This includes: